 Follow your nose from the Bo-Kaap Museum tour to the corner condiment purveyor and scoop pockets of ginger, coriander, cardamom, cinnamon, chilli and such.
 A cobbled street stroll through this authentic cape community where spices trade as a commodity will lead you to an informal kitchen of a heritage home.

 Don an apron and mix masala while mosque bells ring.
 Once the chosen flavours have been balanced for your palate, delight in your own typical home-made Cape Malay dish made in a traditional Cape Malay home …

-Booking is essential and the tour costs +/- R470 per person which includes an accredited tour guide and lunch.
+- The tour cost is per person an includes an accredited tour guide and lunch.